 - Completed BA or BS, minimum GPA 3.0

-- Willingness to commit to teaching in Alliance Schools for 3 years following completion of the program
+- Willingness to commit to teaching in a qualifying high-need school for 3 years following completion of the program

 For More Information